 Depending on the care that is needed, a person staying in the hospital may interact with many different staff members every day.
 If health care practitioners do not introduce themselves and explain their role, the person or family members should ask them to do so.

 A hospital care team includes many different practitioners.

-The attending physician is the leader of team and has responsibility for all decisions made that affect a person's care, including diagnosis, treatments, and supervision of the remainder of the team.
+The attending physician is the leader of the team and has responsibility for all decisions made that affect a person's care, including diagnosis, treatments, and supervision of the remainder of the team.